 You have seen what you need to think about when choosing the best projector for ambient lighting.
 Now, let’s look at two projectors that could fit the bill.

-This is a projector that definitely helps to enable with home and outdoor projection where ambient light is an issue.
-With 3,000 lumens, you could even start watching backyard movies before the sun has set.
+This is a projector that definitely helps to enable home and outdoor projection where ambient light is an issue.
+With 3,300 lumens, you could even start watching backyard movies before the sun has set.

 Modern movie projectors such as this have been developed to be brighter in order to compensate for the fact that the light was dimmed with the advent of 3D functionality.

-This 3D dimming does not exist in the Epson Home Cinema 1040 (view on Amazon), resulting in big screen movie magic in the home in ambient light conditions or when used outdoors.
+This 3D dimming does not exist in the Epson Home Cinema 880 (view on Amazon), resulting in big-screen movie magic in the home in ambient light conditions or when used outdoors.

-It’s also worth saying that this is an excellent cross-over projector which can be used when making presentations, just as easily as it can be used to screen the Super Bowl.
+It’s also worth saying that this is an excellent cross-over projector that can be used when making presentations, just as easily as it can be used to screen the Super Bowl.

 These factors combine to create impressive image quality and resolution.
-The DH1012 (view on Amazon) is a flexible device as it’s 3D ready and has two HDMI ports.
+The GT1080HDR (view on Amazon) is a flexible device as it’s 3D-ready and has two HDMI ports.
 One of the ports is MHL ready, so the projector can be connected to iPhones and iPads, using an MHL cable.
-The 3,200 lumens output makes this projector a good choice for use in ambient light and even better for outdoor use.
+The 3,800 lumens output makes this projector a good choice for use in ambient light and even better for outdoor use.

 These are two of the best projectors for ambient light that are on the market right now.
 But, there are others you may want to consider.
 Use the information we have provided to help you make your decision.